A flexible implementation of strong segregation theory for two dimensional ABC star terpolymer morphologies: Introduction

 More complicated structures are denoted by multiple triplets because there are multiple types of domain for each given monomer.
 As a result, these structures also contain multiple types of core that are not equivalent.
 One way of labelling these is to consider the three domains adjacent to each core, and to note the number of neighbours connected to each of those three neighbouring domains.
-For example, we denote a three-core structure by $[8.6.4; 8.4.6; 8.6.6]$; see \cref{fig:candidate_morphologies} and \cref{fig:symmetric_phase_diagram} below for more detail.
-This structure contains some cores adjacent to an 8-neighbour A domain, 6-neighbour B domain and 4-neighbour C domain; some cores adjacent to an 8-neighbour A domain, 4-neighbour B domain and 6-neighbour C domain; and some cores adjacent to an 8-neighbour A domain, 6-neighbour B domain and 6-neighbour C domain.
+For example, we denote a three-core structure by $[8.6.4; 8.4.6; 8.6.6]$; see \cref{fig:morphologies_withcore} and \cref{fig:candidate_morphologies} for more detail.
+This structure contains some cores adjacent to an 8-neighbour C~domain, 6-neighbour B~domain and 4-neighbour A~domain; some cores adjacent to an 8-neighbour C~domain, 4-neighbour B~domain and 6-neighbour A~domain; and some cores adjacent to an 8-neighbour C~domain, 6-neighbour B~domain and 6-neighbour A domain.
+Although in this case it is the C~domains that have 8~neighbours, the standard Schläfli notation is to list the highest number first, regardless of the polymer type.
 Even this notation is not exhaustive: there are actually two different types of $[8.6.6]$ core, not equivalent by symmetry, within this structure.

 Another important structure is the so-called ``$\Sigma$-phase'', also denoted by the Archimedian tiling notation $(3.3.4.3.4)$~\cite{Grunbaum1987}, which we label as $[10.8.4; 10.6.4]$, while noting that there are several types of each of the $[10.8.4]$ and $[10.6.4]$ cores not equivalent by symmetry.
 As we will see below, the fact that there are multiple core types within a single structure is an important consideration when minimizing the energy: different core types will typically contain a different number of star centres per unit length.